Can I ask you an uncomfortable question?

 “Oh, yes – politicians are corrupt, and so are the clerks in government offices.
 And how can you forget the police, those folks are corrupt like anything.”

-But where do these people – politicians, police personnel, and clerks come from – don’t they come from people around us?
+But where do these people – politicians, police personnel, and clerks come from – don’t they come from us–the people?

-Why is it when police take bribe we label them corrupt – but when we indulge in unethical practices to avoid tax – we don’t even acknowledge that we’re also corrupt.
-Isn’t that funny?
+Why is it when police take bribe we label them corrupt – but when we indulge in unethical practices to avoid tax, we don’t even acknowledge that we’re also corrupt.

 Corruption in India: Real Life Examples